talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 ## Limitations in Filtering Capabilities

 {{RFC9288}} provides recommendations on the filtering of IPv6 packets containing IPv6 extension headers at transit routers.
-SRv6 may rely on the routing header (RH4).
-Because the technology is reasonably new, deployments that use RH4 may not possess the capability to filter and in some cases even provide logging for IPv6 next-header 43 Routing type 4.
+However, this class of filtering is shown to not be useful and can be ignored.

+Filtering on prefixes has been shown to be useful, specifically [RFC8754]'s description of packet filtering.
+There are no known limitations with filtering on infrastructure addresses, and [RFC9099] expands on the concept with control plane filtering.

 ## Middlebox Filtering Issues
 When an SRv6 packet is forwarded in the SRv6 domain, its destination address changes constantly, the real destination address is hidden.
 Security devices on SRv6 network may not learn the real destination address and fail to take access control on some SRv6 traffic.